-- Would you say if you feel appreciated by your team members on a regular basis?
-Do you appreciate your team members on a regular basis?
+- Would you say if you feel appreciated by your team members regularly?
+Do you appreciate your team members regularly?

-- One of the most important questions I wanted to ask you was if you are able to enjoy a good work-life balance?
+- One of the most important questions I wanted to ask you was if you can enjoy a good work-life balance?
 Is there anything bothering you from enjoying a good work-life in our organization?

 - Does our employee benefits package satisfy your expectations as employee privileges from our organization?

-- Are you satisfied with the equipments and tools at your disposal?
+- Are you satisfied with the types of equipment and tools at your disposal?

 - How would you define your relationship with your other team members in a word or two?

-- Would you like it if I organize these 1 on 1 meetings’ on a regular basis?
+- Would you like it if I organize these 1 on 1 meetings on regularly?